 His elaborate constructions depart from used shelves, desks, and cabinetry—units of household organization gone radically to seed.
 These discards are often cast in synthetic resin or polyurethane foam, forming meticulous replicas that keep the readymade tradition at a subtle remove.
 Trained as a painter, his surfaces are exactingly hand-colored to achieve trompe l'oeil effects, melding sculptural legacies from the assembled debris of Noah Purifoy to the material uncanny of Paul Thek or Robert Gober.
 In Ndife’s composites, wild growth seems poised to overtake the built environment, with all its structural exclusions; for him, the works "operate as portals that get us thinking about objects that are larger than our systems, larger than ourselves."

 Brandon Ndife (b.
 1991, Hammond, IN) lives and works in New York.
-His work is currently on view at Greene Naftali (through April 29, 2023) and at the ICA Boston in Taylor Davis Selects: Invisible Ground of Sympathy (through January 7, 2024).
+His work is currently on view at the ICA Boston in Taylor Davis Selects: Invisible Ground of Sympathy (through January 7, 2024).
 Recent solo exhibitions include Matthew Brown Gallery, Los Angeles (2022); Storm King Art Center, New Windsor, New York (2022); Ezra and Cecile Zilkha Gallery, Wesleyan University, Middletown, Connecticut (2022); Bureau, New York (2020, 2019); Shoot the Lobster, New York (2018); and Interstate Projects, Brooklyn (2016).
-Notable group exhibitions include the Museum Dhondt-Dhaenens, Sint-Martens-Latem, Belgium (2022); Soft Water Hard Stone, New Museum Triennial, New York (2021); and the Aspen Art Museum (2020).
+Notable group exhibitions include Greene Naftali, New York (2023); Museum Dhondt-Dhaenens, Sint-Martens-Latem, Belgium (2022); Soft Water Hard Stone, New Museum Triennial, New York (2021); and the Aspen Art Museum (2020).
 A graduate of The Cooper Union and Bard College, Ndife’s work is in the collection of the Baltimore Museum of Art and The Studio Museum in Harlem, New York.